KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - PCIe interface - The main connector to the motherboard backplane
 - Networking - GbE phy, I'll explain this soon

-Now the first thing I learned while making this list was the GbE Phy which is basically the physical
+Now the first thing I learned while making this list was the GbE Phy which is basically the physical ethernet layer and can transfer data at 1 GB/s, it's needed for ethernet.

+The second thing I learned was that there's a dedicated power management module called the PMIC (power management IC).
+It's basically many buck converters and LDO's on one chips and handles the power rails, sequencing and voltage for the board.

+The first thing I kind of want to focus on for the SoM is the RAM.
+Now I could support LPDDR5, but it's really just overkill and not needed, so I'll just go with the LPDDR4 because it's cheaper.